 Paella originated in Valencia and while it is now found more widely across Spain, it is still considered to be the local specialty.
 To find the best Paella can be tricky since there are so many restaurants offering the dish.
 Look for one that is filled with mainly Spaniards, which is usually a good sign!

 Restaurants closer to the city centre are usually more expensive, so wander a little further in search of the perfect Paella in Valencia if you can.

 Horchata de chufa is a traditional Valencian drink, made from tiger nuts.
 Served cold, the milky drink is a perfect way to cool down on hot days.
 It’s typically matched with fartons, so take a break in your one day in Valencia to give it a try!
 The Horchateria Santa Catalina is a popular option if you’re in the city centre.

 Enjoy the beaches of Valencia

 If you only have one day in Valencia, there’s still plenty that you can see and do!
-Orientate yourself with a walking tour, break for lunch and spend the rest of your day doing one or two of the other things to do in Valencia.
-Of course, you could spend plenty more time in Valencia, and I’d highly recommend that you do!
+Start off with a walk around the city, find some Paella for lunch and then spend the afternoon visiting whatever takes your fancy the most, whether it’s the City of Arts and Sciences or the beach.
+Of course, you could spend plenty more time in Valencia than one day, and I’d highly recommend that you do!

 If you liked it, pin it!